FoodIsLifeBGP/banana-rn/README.md

 - donor/create
 - donor/get
+- donor/scan -- complete a claim scanned from the donor frontend app

 - claims/update -- client cancels donation, or donor marks as claimed
 - client/get_donations (by location) -- client searching for nearby donations, and getting donation detail (should be moved to donations controller)